 “Darkness cannot drive out darkness: only light can do that.
 Hate cannot drive out hate: only love can do that.” ― Martin Luther King Jr., A Testament of Hope: The Essential Writings and Speeches

 Despite the passage of civil rights legislation in 1964 and 1965, change was slow.
 James Meredith, the first African American to enroll at the University of Mississippi, set out to draw attention to the continuing racial oppression in the Mississippi Delta and to encourage voter registration by African Americans in the face of opposition and the fear it produced.
 He embarked on his solo mission, The March Against Fear, in June 1966, starting in Memphis, Tennessee with the intent of ending at the State house in Jackson Mississippi, the state capital.
 On the second day of his march, Meredith was shot by a white sniper by the name of James Aubrey.
 Upon learning of the shooting, other Civil rights leaders, organizations and supporters, including Dr. Martin Luther King Jr., decided to continue the march.

 In June, 1966 my husband, Roy, and I participated in the March Against Fear.
-The purpose of the march was to non violently support and encourage Negro voter registration and to not be hindered by fear or from the hateful opposition they faced.
+The purpose of the march was to non violently support and encourage voter registration of the black population and to not be hindered by fear or from the hateful opposition they faced.
 We took our four children with us.
 Their ages were 5, 7, 9, and 12.
 The night before we marched, we stayed with families from neighboring black churches, my husband and son with one family, and myself and our daughters with another.